Marayke Jonkers is a Paralympic swimmer, paratriathlete and founder of the Sporting Dreams charity, which helps athletes

 Away from the pool she earned two university degrees, in social science and communications, and achieved a Dean’s Commendation for Academic Excellence.
 All this while training for the Paralympics.
 She was awarded an honorary fellowship at University of the Sunshine Coast in 2018 for contribution to the community.

 But what makes Marayke truly unique is her commitment to the community.
-A tireless advocate for people with disabilities, Marayke’s week s as a swimmer often included a visit to schools speaking to students about disability awareness or encouraging children with disabilities to take up sport.
-Now she works with the corporate world pn diversity and inclusion, and is the ambassador for the Queensland State Governments National Injury Insurance Scheme.
+A tireless advocate for people with disabilities, works with the corporate world pn diversity and inclusion, and is the ambassador for the Queensland State Governments National Injury Insurance Scheme.

-Her outstanding achievements have lead to Marayke winning many awards and accolades.
+Her outstanding achievements have lead to Marayke winning many awards and accolades, including Queensland Young Achievre of the Year.

 Some of her fondest memories are being announced as an Olympic torch bearer in 2000, and named as a finalist in the Young Australian of the Year awards.

-Marayke is in increasingly high demand by corporate audiences as a motivational speaker, and hopes her inspirational story will inspire others to take up sport and follow their dreams to lead a gold medal life not just a gold medal moment.
+Marayke is in increasingly high demand by corporate audiences as a motivational speaker, and hopes her inspirational story will inspire others to take up sport and follow their dreams to lead a gold medal life – beyond the gold medal moment.

 Marayke loves a challenge and has tried skydiving, sit-skiing, snorkelling, kayaking, camel riding, and has travelled through Europe.